 - parking within 20 feet of a fire hydrant (NRS 484B.450)

 - parking more than 18 inches from a curb (NRS 484B.457)

 Parking violations in Las Vegas usually carry no demerit points, and these cases often can be closed or dismissed in exchange for a fine.

-Non-moving traffic violations in Nevada comprise offenses that do not have to do with the quality of your driving but, instead, whether you are legally allowed to drive.
-Common Las Vegas non-moving violations include:
+Non-moving traffic violations in Nevada comprise offenses that do not have to do with the quality of the person's driving; instead, they concern whether the driver is legally allowed to drive.
+Common non-moving violations include:

 - driving on a suspended license in Nevada (NRS 483.560)

 - driving without a valid license in Nevada (NRS 480.230)

 - driving with no proof of insurance in Nevada (NRS 485.185)

 - driving with no proof of registration in Nevada (NRS 482.205)